Fahd-Har/CW2025/README.md

     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.

 - **GameRenderer** Path: src/main/java/com/comp2042/controller/GameRenderer.java
-    - Takes up initialization of game board and bricks logics from GuiController
+    - Takes up initialization of game board and bricks logics from GuiController.
+    - Generates all related panels for the game layout fxml file.
     - Ensure bricks fall in the middle by adding constants of the LayoutX and LayoutY of gamePanel.
     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.